luphoria/pass_gen/README.md

 # pass_gen
 A simple offline CLI password manager written in node.js.
 ## Installation
-pass_gen is not a plugin or extension, though rather simply a manager for a plain-text .json file.
+pass_gen is not a plugin or extension, though rather simply a manager for a XOR-encoded .json file.
 Due to this, installation is very simple:
 ```
 git clone https://github.com/luphoria/pass_gen
 cd pass_gen